theos/orion/Guides/Getting Started.md

 Theos comes with a `tweak_swift` template which uses Orion.

 To get started, run the New Instance Creator `nic.pl`.
 Enter the template number corresponding to `iphone/tweak_swift`.
 Pick a name and [bundle identifier](https://cocoacasts.com/what-are-app-ids-and-bundle-identifiers/) for your tweak.
-We're going to be creating a SpringBoard tweak, so leave the bundle filter and list of apps to terminate as is (simply hit return for both those prompts).
+Provide VLC's bundle ID: `org.videolan.vlc-ios`, as well as the full name of the VLC app _in single quotes_.

 <pre>
 ~ $ <span class="inp">nic.pl</span>